-DISPERSION Grimme3 {PAR1=par1 PAR2=par2 PAR3=par3} If this key is present a dispersion correction (DFT-D3) by Grimme [41 (page 227)] will be added to the total bonding energy, gradient and second derivatives, where applicable.
-Parametrizations are available e.g. for B3LYP, TPSS, BP86, BLYP, revPBE, PBE, PBEsol [14 (page 225)], and RPBE, and will be automatically set if one of these functionals is used.
+DISPERSION Grimme3 {PAR1=par1 PAR2=par2 PAR3=par3} If this key is present a dispersion correction (DFT-D3) by Grimme will be added to the total bonding energy, gradient and second derivatives, where applicable.
+Parametrizations are available e.g. for B3LYP, TPSS, BP86, BLYP, revPBE, PBE, PBEsol, and RPBE, and will be automatically set if one of these functionals is used.
+For SCAN parameters from Ref. are used.
 For all other functionals, PBE-D3 parameters are used as default.
 You can explicitly specify the three parameters.